 Nitrate is an inorganic substance made up of nitrogen along with oxygen found naturally in ground and water.
 Over the previous 3 decades, fears over health as well as the environment have galvanized authorities across Europe as well as the US to spend millions, attempting to eliminate nitrate from our drinking water.

-As Andrew Hamilton describes, the latest studies suggest that not only is dietary nitrate anything but harmful, it may really significantly help physical and emotional performance for sportsmen.
+The latest studies suggest that not only is dietary nitrate anything but harmful, it may significantly help physical and emotional performance for sportsmen.
 For the previous 3 decades, there is a concerted effort to reduce degrees of dietary nitrates for several wellness reasons.
 New findings on nitrate metabolic processes in the body entirely rescind our previous believing.

 Sodium Nitrate as a plant fertilizer